The New Leaf Project

 Specifically, our New Leaf project (NLP) distributed a one-time cash transfer of $7,500 to people experiencing recent homelessness in the Vancouver area.

-While many would balk at the thought of disbursing large sums of cash to people living in homelessness, our approach was based upon scientific evidence and our bold action paid off.
+While many would challenge the thought of disbursing large sums of cash to people living in homelessness, our approach was based upon scientific evidence and our bold action paid off.
 By preventing people from becoming entrenched as homeless, NLP helped individuals maintain dignity, and freed up community resources to be directed elsewhere.

 Cash transfers provide choice, control and purchasing power at a critical time in people’s lives.
 This is not merely a gesture of help, it is a signal that society believes in them.